Tetiana-Zadorozhnia/kottans-frontend/README.md

 Before, I started to study something in frontend, but it was not systematic.
 And as a result, I did not get extensive knowledge.

-Now I hope to get knowledge step by step
+Now I hope to get knowledge step by step.
 ***

 # ***Stage 0.
 Self-Study***